badaa002/Multilingual-Check-worthiness-Estimation-in-Text/README.md

 The dataset for this task is available at the following location:
 [Task 1 Dataset](https://gitlab.com/checkthat_lab/clef2024-checkthat-lab/-/blob/main/task1/data/CT24_checkworthy_english.zip)

+Input Data Format (Unimodal - Text -- Political debates) For English we use the same data format in the train, dev and dev_test files.
+Each file is TAB seperated (TSV file) containing the tweets and their labels.
+The text encoding is UTF-8.
+Each row in the file has the following format:

+sentence_id  text  class_label

+Where:

+sentence_id: sentence id for a given political debate

+text: sentence's text

+class_label: Yes and No

 ## Model Training
 Transformer models, particularly XLM-RoBERTa-Large, are trained using the HuggingFace library.
 The training process involves utilizing the provided train split of the dataset.